May. 7, 2026 · 5 min read

 Put It Into Practice

-These biases do not make LLMs unreliable.
-They make them predictably unreliable in specific ways.
-Knowing the pattern is most of the fix.
+These biases don’t make LLMs unreliable.
+They make them predictably unreliable in specific ways, and knowing the pattern is most of the fix.

 For long-document analysis, put the most critical information at the beginning or end of the context.
-Explicitly surface content in the middle: “The section on page 11 is the most important.”
+Explicitly surface content in the middle by telling the model “The section on page 11 is the most important.”
 For evaluation tasks, strip your stated preferences from the prompt entirely.
 Run the analysis once without your view, then share it afterward.
 For independent estimates, ask first and anchor second.

 Pick one task you regularly use an LLM for.
 Before your next run, note everything in the prompt that precedes your actual question.
 That context shaped the answer.
 Adjust the order and see what changes.